 ||An employee performs the work personally and generally cannot subcontract the work to someone

 |Unless otherwise specified in the contract, a contractor can subcontract or delegate the

 |Tools and equipment

 ||The employer, except when specifically agreed otherwise, usually provides tool and equipment.

 ||Generally, a contractor provides their own tools and equipment.

 If a worker has an Australian Business Number (ABN) this does not automatically mean the worker is a contractor.
 You still need to consider the nature of your agreement with the worker.

-A contractor that is a company is more likely to be treated as a contractor, however if a company is ultimately put in place to avoid an employment relationship, then it is likely that the authorities will look through the company structure anyway.
+A contractor that is a company is more likely to be treated as a contractor, however if a company is ultimately put in place to avoid an employment relationship, it is likely that the authorities will look through the company structure.

 If you would like to discuss this issue further please contact your Brentnalls SA team member

 If you would like to print this information please click here for PDF format